MileHacker Logo

 Sea/River Arrivals

-• Hangzhou is an inland city; direct international sea or river arrivals are not applicable.
+• Hangzhou is a city not on the coast; direct international sea or river arrivals are not applicable.

-• International cruise ships typically dock in coastal cities like Shanghai or Ningbo.
+• International cruise ships typically dock in cities by the sea like Shanghai or Ningbo.

-• From port cities, travelers can take high-speed rail or a bus to reach Hangzhou.
+• From the harbor cities, travelers can take high-speed rail or a bus to reach Hangzhou.

 • Grand Canal offers scenic boat tours for local sightseeing.

-• West Lake provides various boat types for exploring its islands and viewpoints.
+• West Lake provides various boat types for discovering its islands and viewpoints.

 • These serve as internal lake transport, not arrival or departure routes for the city.